deliveryhero/whetstone/README.md

 ### Guide

 Unlike traditional Dagger, you do not need to define or instantiate Dagger components directly.
 Instead, we offer predefined components that are generated for you.
 Whetstone comes with a built-in set of components (and corresponding scope annotations) that are automatically integrated to the Android Framework.
-As normal, a binding in a child component can have dependencies on any binding in an ancestor component.
+As expected, a binding in a child component can have dependencies on any binding in an ancestor component.

 ### Component Lifecycle